 Question 1.
 What came first?
-God or the Watchtower?
+God or Watchtower?

 Question 2.
 Who's first now?

-Answer: If a Witness prays and gets an answer that is contrary to what the Watchtower says, they must put the Watchtower first if they want to continue being a JW.
+Answer: If a Witness prays and gets an answer that is contrary to what the organization says, they must put the organization first if they want to continue being a JW.
 Shouldn't God come first?

 Jehovah's Witnesses know that Jehovah is a jealous God.
 If they choose to leave the organization they can have a direct relationship with God.
 While in the organization they are required to obey their religious leaders first and God second.

 Being submissive to 'those taking the lead' in their religion instead of worshipping God directly, could be viewed by their God Jehovah as a modern day form of idolatry.
 There is a huge difference between listening respectfully to Elders if you ask for their advice, and 'obeying' them or being 'submissive'.

 ' By word or action, may we never challenge the channel of communication that Jehovah is using today. ... we should cherish our privilege to cooperate ... should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
 Watchtower Magazine, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.

 'Today, the Governing Body represents the faithful and discreet slave class.'
 Watchtower June 15, 2009.
 Article: 'The Faithful Steward and Its Governing Body'.